Bartis1313/bf-visual-editor/README.md

 ## Editor frosbite
 old project, recoded now and uses dynamic states

+## How to use?
+Inject to the game, preferably before level loading since capturing some names is done at this stage.\
+Although not a MUST...\
+I am not responsible for any potential bans caused by injection, dirty screens and etc...

 ## What does it do
 - Edit whole VisualEnvironment + force its states
 - Edit WorldRenderSettings